hanz-fg/tailwindcss-setup/README.md

 npm run dev
 ```

-This template uses **Vite** for development server, but you can also use VSCode Live Preview option or Live Server Plugin.
-If you use vite, you will see a localhost port address like: `http://localhost:5173` which you can click to open in any browser.
+This template uses **Vite** for development server, you will see a localhost port address like: `http://localhost:5173` which you can click to open in any browser.

 ## Publishing / Deployment